DONATE NOW

 Braňo Borovský (son), studied Theology at the Ecclesiastical Faculties of the University of Navarra with the support of CARF benefactors.

-Today he shares with us and our audience this letter that his father wrote to him to accompany him on the day of his ordination as a deacon on their way to becoming priest.
+Today he shares with us and with our audience this letter that his father wrote to him to accompany him on the day of his ordination as a deacon on his way to becoming a priest.

 His ordination as a deacon took place in the midst of the coronavirus wave and Braňo Borovský was not able to accompany his son in person.
 Braňo knows that the testimony of his father in communist Czechoslovakia enriches those who know him and his words can help many new young people who feel the call of God's vocation.